olesar/UD_MidRussian/MidRussianUD.md

 ## Grammatical features (FEAT)

+Status:
-Status * means that the category/value occurs in a part of the word paradigm, ** - that it applies to a particular lexical class
+- * the category/value occurs in a part of the word paradigm,
+- ** the category/value applies to a particular lexical class
+- *** not included in UD 2.0 standard

 |Cat|Feat|Status|Description (ru)|Description (en)|Freq|Examples|RNC|
 |---|---|---|---|---|---|---|---|